Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/management-account/bastion/README.md

 # Bastion

-Deploy a windows server in boundary to access the management and application infrastructure.
+Deploy a Windows server in boundary to access the management and application infrastructure.

 ## Dependencies